 La Popessa.
 Many are not too familiar with this name.
 But it is quite possibly that this name is of incredibly great historical value in regards to the fall of the Third Reich and beyond.
 She served Nuncio Eugenio Pacelli, who later became Pope Pius XII, for 41 of her 67 years serving the Catholic Church.
 After becoming a Sister of the Holy Cross, Mother Pascalina Lehnert began her epic odyssey.

 At the age of 24 years, as a housekeeper and secretary to Pacelli, her influence was further elevated by another serious event.
-It was in Munich in 1919 when a short-lived, 27 days long, Leninist republic known as the Bavarian Soviet Republic was formed and which the anti-Protestant Weimar Republic captured it.
-However, help was needed in dismantling Leninist influence after wiping out over 700 men and women involved in fighting for the short-lived republic, which gave the Bavarian territories to the Weimar Republic.
-It also at this time that Pacelli fought the Munich occult group, The Thule Society, which ran a failed coup against the short-lived Bavarian Republic, and led to his and Sister Lehnart’s meeting with a charismatic ex-German corporal who had served in the Bavarian Army during World War I, Adolf Hitler.
+It was in Munich in 1919 when a short-lived, 27 days long, Leninist state known as the Bavarian Soviet Republic was formed.
+Help was needed in dismantling Leninist influence after 700 men and women were killed while fighting for the short-lived republic which existed in the Bavarian territories of the Weimar Republic.
+It was at this time that Pacelli fought against the Munich occult group known as The Thule Society, which fueled the failed coup against the short-lived Bavarian Republic and also led to Pacelli and Sister Lehnart’s meeting with a charismatic ex-German corporal who had served in the Bavarian Army during World War I, Adolf Hitler.

-Keeping with Pope Benedict XV’s wish that Pacelli work closely in getting Catholic influence back into Germany, which had weakened since the German-inspired Sack of Rome by Italian nationalists in 1870 and earned all Popes afterwards the nickname “Prisoner in the Vatican” , the Nuncio opened dialogue with the Soviet Foreign Minister Georgy Chicherin, who was homosexual, and his staff, many of whom were women and very common folk.
+Keeping with Pope Benedict XV’s wish that Pacelli work closely in getting Catholic influence back into Germany, which had weakened since the German-inspired Sack of Rome by Italian nationalists in 1870 and earning Popes from that time on the nickname “Prisoner in the Vatican” , the Nuncio opened dialogue with the Soviet Foreign Minister Georgy Chicherin, who was homosexual, and his staff, many of whom were women and very common folk.
 In dealing with Minister Chicherin on matters of the Church and with Weimar Foreign Minister Ulrich von Brockdorff-Rantzau on German Catholic relations and influence with the Vatican, one wonders how working with such a diverse group of people influenced Pacelli’s views of women in advisory positions, specifically Pascalina Lehnart, also known in later time as “La Popessa”.

 After Pacelli, who was by now Nuncio of Berlin and basically all of Germany, advised the Vatican in 1923 on his findings of Soviet and German Church relations, the Vatican, now led by Pope Pius XI, did not agree with these findings and set up a clandestine hierarchy of bishops and priests with expressed interest of keeping the Roman Catholic Church alive in the Soviet Union.
 Three years later, Michele d’Herbigny, a prominent French Jesuit whom Pacelli secretly ordained as Titular Bishop of the see of Ilium, was sent to carry out this mission for the Vatican.
 Being a Titular Bishop, d’Herbigny was the leader of a Roman Catholic diocese which had no longer any existence, therefore he was a hired gun sent to resurrect a Catholic presence in the new Soviet Union, where priests and Catholic Bishops were persecuted, expelled and sometimes executed.

 It was during this time that Sister Lehnart started a steady climb of influence with the future Pope, going on private visits with foreign dignitaries on behalf on the Nuncio, prepping him on her findings.
-Many of these visits consisted of negotiations with Soviet and Weimar officials and as I typed earlier, a strong bond was developing between Sister Lehnart and the Nuncio of Munich and future Pope regarding females in advisory posts, something that was frowned upon by most of society at that point in time.
+Many of these visits consisted of negotiations with Soviet and Weimar officials and through this time, a strong bond was developing between Sister Lehnart and the future Pope regarding females in advisory posts, something that was frowned upon by most of society at this point in time.

-It was in 1929 that the Vatican, under the guidance of the future Pope, with whom Mother Lehnart had influence in certain policy-making decisions, and his brother, the prominent Papal lawyer Francesco Pacelli, successfully convinced the godless Italian Fascist leader Benito Mussolini to give them back some sovereign territories through the Lateran Treaty.
+It was in 1929 that the Vatican, under the guidance of the future Pope, along with Mother Lehnart and his brother, the prominent Papal lawyer Francesco Pacelli, convinced the atheist Italian Fascist leader Benito Mussolini to give them back some sovereign territories through the Lateran Treaty.
 The areas which were returned to the Papacy not only included the Vatican City, but also a small portion of areas which were once under Papal control during the existence of the Papal States.
 These areas would be very crucial to the Vatican in the coming rematch between Germany and the Free World.

-Not long after returning to the Vatican, the decision to back Hitler in 1929 was now starting to haunt the Vatican eight years later.
-Now Mother Pascalina Lehnart, La Popessa truly came into her own.
+Not long after returning to the Vatican, the decision to back Hitler in 1929 was now starting to haunt it.
+Now Mother Pascalina truly came into her own.
 While the Pope was the official head of the Church, Cardinal Pacelli was now running most the operation at the Vatican.
 On February 10, 1939, Pope Pius XI died.
-While the Papal Conclave to announce the new Pope had gathered, La Popessa was locked in the same cell as Cardinal Pacelli, as all Cardinals are required to do before the election of the new Pope is announced, further enhancing La Popessa’s influence in the Vatican, keeping her out of the way of the Cardinals voting for the new Pope.
+While the Papal Conclave to announce the new Pope was gathered, La Popessa was locked in the same cell as Cardinal Pacelli, as all potential Popes are required to do before the election of a new Pope, further enhancing La Popessa’s influence in the Vatican by keeping her out of the way of the Cardinals voting for the new Pope.
 On March 2, 1939, Cardinal Pacelli was elected Pope Pius XII.
 Now was La Popessa’s true time to shine.

 While Pope Pius XII was the de jure Pope and the face of the Vatican, Mother Pascalina worked feverishly behind the scenes to alert the outside world that Hitler had not met the Vatican’s expectations, going as far as condemning Hitler’s ethnic cleansing.
-While many Catholics had long sought to convert Jews with things such as the controversial Good Friday Prayer, most Catholics had no idea what heinous atrocities Hitler was doing to the Jews in Europe and how the unpopularity of Jewish intellectuals who fueled unpopular ideas such Communism was working to his advantage to achieve greater influence in Germany than what the Vatican could.
-As the American 5th Army and the British 8th Army were progressing up the Boot of Italy, the thought of Hitler wanting to sack Rome and the Vatican out of desperation to weaken morale amongst Catholic Italy, which had recently surrender to the allies, was now clear.
+While many Catholics had long sought to convert Jews with things such as the controversial Good Friday Prayer, most Catholics had no idea what heinous atrocities Hitler was doing to the Jews in Europe and how the unpopularity of Jewish intellectuals who fueled unpopular ideas such Communism was working to his advantage to achieve greater influence in Germany.
+As the American 5th Army and the British 8th Army were progressing up the Boot of Italy, the thought of Hitler wanting to sack Rome, and the Vatican with it, out of desperation to weaken morale in Catholic Italy was now clear.

 Given a two day notice to leave the Vatican minutes after the internment of Pius XII, Mother Lehnart would not maintain the influence she once had, but in reading memoirs and various archives, it seems she was lifted of certain burdens that could have developed the way personal burdens are developed after world changing events.
 The following year, Mother Pascalina was sent to the Pontifical North American College in Rome, serving the Church and students for ten years until 1969, when she was then given her last assignment, running the Casa Pastor Angelicus, a residential home for elderly Catholics some 134 miles north of Rome.